cnolan3/Cicada-16/HardwareSpec/System_Library.md

   5.  `R0` is incremented by 32 after each tile is written.
 - **Output:** None.
 - **Clobbered Registers:** `R1`, `R2`, `R3`.

-### **Default Font Data** : Index 0x00

-#### **Font Storage Format (1bpp vs 4bpp)**

-To save a significant amount of space in the System Library, the default font is stored in a compact, 1-bit-per-pixel (1bpp) monochrome format.

-- **Hardware Format (4bpp):** The PPU requires every 8x8 tile in VRAM to be in its native 4bpp planar format, which takes 32 bytes.
-Storing the 96-character font this way would consume `96 * 32 = 3072` bytes, which is too large.
-- **Storage Format (1bpp):** In the 1bpp library format, each 8x8 character only requires 8 bytes (1 bit per pixel).
-The total storage size is therefore `96 * 8 = 768` bytes.

-The `initDefaultFont` function handles the conversion, reading the compact 8-byte characters and expanding them into the 32-byte, 4bpp format that the PPU requires before writing them to VRAM.

-## **Memory Management Routines**

-### `memcpy` : Index 0x13

-Explanation: Standard C library equivalents. memcpy copies a block of memory from a source to a destination.

-Inputs: R0=Source, R1=Destination, R2=Length in bytes.

-Outputs: None.

-Clobbered Registers: R0, R1, R2, R3.

-### `memset` : Index 0x14

-Explanation: memset fills a block of memory with a specific byte value.
-These would be written in highly optimized assembly, making them faster than any loop a developer might write themselves.
-They're used for everything from clearing RAM to initializing data structures.

-Inputs: R0=Destination, R1.b=Value to write, R2=Length in bytes.

-Outputs: None.

-Clobbered Registers: R0, R1, R2, R3.

-### `setBankROM` : Index 0x15

-Explanation: Since bank switching is a core mechanic of the console, providing standardized functions to do it is a must.
-This function would simply take a bank number and write it to the correct I/O register (MPR_BANK).

-Inputs: R0.b=Bank number.

-Outputs: None.

-Clobbered Registers: None.

-### `setBankWRAM` : Index 0x16

-Explanation: This function would simply take a bank number and write it to the correct I/O register (WRAM_BANK).

-Inputs: R0.b=Bank number.

-Outputs: None.

-Clobbered Registers: None.

-### `setBankVRAM` : Index 0x17

-Explanation: This function would simply take a bank number and write it to the correct I/O register (VRAM_BANK).

-Inputs: R0.b=Bank number.

-Outputs: None.

-Clobbered Registers: None.

-## **Music and Sound Routines**

-### **Note Frequency Table** : Index 0x02

-To simplify music creation, the System Library provides a pre-calculated lookup table containing the 16-bit `FREQ_REG` values for a range of standard musical notes.
-This allows developers to play specific pitches without needing to perform the frequency calculation manually.

-- **Location:** The table resides at a fixed address within the System Library space.
-- **Range:** The table covers 5 octaves, from C2 to B6.
-- **Format:** The table is a simple array of 16-bit unsigned integers.
-Each entry corresponds to a note in the chromatic scale.

-**Note:** The exact addresses and constant names will be finalized in the official toolchain documentation.

-### **Sine Wave Table** : Index 0x01

-A 256-byte table containing a single cycle of a sine wave.
-This can be used by the APU's wave channel to produce a pure tone, or as a building block for more complex sounds.

-### **Default APU Waves** : Index 0x03

-This is a 128-byte block containing four simple, ready-to-use 32-byte waveforms for the APU's wave channel.
-These include a sawtooth wave, a triangle wave, and others, providing a quick way to get varied sounds without having to define custom waveforms.

-### **APU Percussion Presets** : Index 0x04

-A small 24-byte data block containing a set of pre-configured ADSR and timing parameters for creating common percussion sounds (like a kick drum or hi-hat) using the APU's noise channel.

-## **Audio & Music Routines**

-### `playSoundEffect` : Index 0x18

-Explanation: This would be a huge quality-of-life improvement.
-Instead of manually setting 5-6 APU registers, a developer could call this single function.
-It would take a pointer to a small data structure in RAM/ROM that defines a sound effect (e.g., which channel to use, initial frequency, ADSR settings, noise parameters, etc.).
-The function reads this structure and configures the appropriate APU channel.

-Inputs: R0=Pointer to sound effect data structure, R1.b=Channel to play on (0-3).

-Outputs: None.

-Clobbered Registers: R2.

-### `initMusicDriver` : Index 0x19

-Explanation: A simple, tick-based music driver. initMusicDriver would take a pointer to the song data and set up internal state variables.

-Inputs: R0=Pointer to music data.

-Outputs: None.

-Clobbered Registers: Varies (would need several internal state registers).

-### `updateMusicDriver` : Index 0x1A

-Explanation: updateMusicDriver would be called once per frame (typically from the V-Blank interrupt) to process the next "tick" of the song data, read note/effect commands, and update the APU registers accordingly.
-This abstracts away the entire complexity of a music tracker engine.

-Inputs: None.

-Outputs: None.

-Clobbered Registers: Varies (would need several internal state registers).

-## **Serial Communication Functions**

-To simplify serial communication, the System Library provides functions to handle the low-level boilerplate of exchanging single bytes.

 ### `serialExchangeByte` : Index 0x06